What if I get an epidural?

 I'm interested in hiring a doula -- what's the next step?

 You should meet more than one doula before making a decision.
-If you’d like to set up an interview in the comfort of your home, please fill out the interview request form and you will be contacted within 24 hours (unless I’m at a long birth or my computer is down).
+If you’d like to have a brief (15-30 minutes) virtual meeting to ask some questions, just set up a time when you’d like to meet.
+If you’d prefer a 90 minute educational and informative virtual introductory class, please fill out the interview request form and you will be contacted within 24 hours (unless I’m at a long birth or my computer is down).

 How can I choose the right doula?

 The right doula for you is the one with whom you feel most comfortable.
-Ask yourself, “if I were stuck in an elevator with one of these doulas, which one would make me feel the safest and also keep me entertained during a long labor?”
+Ask yourself, “if I were stuck in an elevator with one of these doulas, which one would make me feel the safest and also keep me entertained in case we’re there for a long time?”

 How many clients do you take each month?